Aiven-Open/klaw-docs/docs/docs/quickstart.md

 ## 3. Topics Catalog page

-After logging in, you will be redirected to a UI.
+After logging in you will be redirected to our brand new feature rich React UI.

+You can "Request new Topic" from the top right corner, or you can select the drop down "Request a new" to view all your options.

 ![image](../static/images/quickstart/AfterLogin.png)

 ## 4. Request for topic

-On top right hand corner a button 'Request for topic' is visible.

 ![image](../static/images/quickstart/RequestForTopic.png)